 Microfluidics: Surface tissue assays

-A microfluidic device enables eight independent assays to be performed simultaneously on the surface of topologically irregular tissue.
-Current limitations for assays of tissue slices include a typically limited amount of tissue sample – limiting the range of assays that can be performed for a uniform sample – and sensitivity to the surface of the tissue, which might be inconsistent due to the spatially irregular composition of tissue.
-Here, a team from the Center for Research and Advanced Studies of the National Polytechnic Institute, Mexico, led by Jose Garcia-Cordero, reports a microfluidic device that can perform assays on tissue sections with a wide range of topologies and thickness.
+A microfluidic device enables eight independent assays to be performed simultaneously on the surface of topologically irregular tissue sections.
+Current limitations for assays of tissue slices include, typically, a limited amount of tissue sample – limiting the range of assays that can be performed for a uniform sample – and sensitivity to the surface of the tissue, which might be inconsistent due to the spatially irregular composition of tissue.
+Here, a team from the Center for Research and Advanced Studies of the National Polytechnic Institute, Mexico, led by Jose Garcia-Cordero, has developed a microfluidic device that can perform assays on tissue sections with a wide range of topologies and thickness.
 The device consists of eight independent channels, enabling parallelization, and is demonstrated for tissue from an aorta, for both in vitro and ex-vivo assays.

 Related article manuscript number: MICRONANO-00953R1